How to Lose That Last 10 Pounds

 The combo of high intensity full body compound resistance exercise with recovery will increase GH changes which will then burn fat.

 Why do you need to sleep for 8 hours or more?

 If you’ve ever been on a diet and finally got a good 10 hours of sleep after a week of healthy, careful dieting, lifting, walking, jogging, etcetera, whether you remember it or not, you probably lost more weight the day after you got that good, long sleep than all your days of dieting, exercising, and getting far too little sleep.

 Why?
-Most fat burning occurs while you’re sleeping.
+Most burning of fat occurs while you’re sleeping.
 If you’re only getting 5 or 6 hours of sleep a night, your chances of losing weight are minimal.
 You need a whole 8 hours or more of quality sleep so that you can reach that deep, delta wave sleep where you burn fat.
 And it takes about 5 hours to reach that final stage of sleep.
 So do that for yourself!
 Delta wave sleep is where the magic happens!

 Two meals a day is good and I’m going to tell you why.
 It’s not for calorie restriction!
 I don’t want you to be hungry or cut calories because that will inhibit weight loss by creating that sense of starvation in the body that will impede weight loss at every turn.
 Plus, over-restrict calories for a time and what happens when you start eating normally again, which, sooner or later, you’ll have to do or suffer vitamin and mineral deficiencies?

-So, what you want to do is limit your meals to two—not three meals a day—and you want to add fat at the meal because fat, folks, will help you to go longer without food.
+So, what you may want to do is to limit your meals to two—not three meals a day—and you want to add fat at the meal because fat, folks, will help you to go longer without food.

-So it’s not so much about reducing calories, it’s about going longer without eating in order to avoid triggering insulin.
+So it’s not so much about reducing calories.
+It’s about going longer without eating in order to avoid triggering insulin.